Ultrasound - Musculoskeletal

 What are the limitations of Ultrasound Imaging of the Musculoskeletal System?

 Ultrasound has difficulty penetrating bone and, therefore, can only see the outer surface of bony structures and not what lies within (except in infants who have more cartilage in their skeletons than older children or adults).
-For visualizing internal structure of bones or certain joints, other imaging modalities such as MRI are typically used.
+Doctors typically use other imaging modalities such as MRI to visualize the internal structure of bones or certain joints.

 There are also limitations to the depth that sound waves can penetrate; therefore, deeper structures in larger patients may not be seen easily.